-Looking out a simple, easy and quick recipe with millets???
-Then this one is for you.
-Savoury Barnyard Millet Porridge is one of my family favourite dinner recipes.
-I make this porridge very often on weekdays.
-This gluten-free, low in calories, easy to digest, rich in protein and fiber recipe is extremely yum and very gentle on your tummy.
-You can serve this with your choice of dal and any curry.
+Looking out for simple, quick and easy recipe with millet?
+Then try this Savoury Barnyard Millet Porridge.
+This is family favourite meal recipe.
+I make this savory millet porridge very often on weekdays.
+Millet porridge, which I am sharing with you today is gluten-free, vegan, low in calories, easy to digest, rich in plant-protein and full of fiber.
+Serve this with your choice of dal and any curry.

 Once in a while there comes a time…. when food world is flooded by new ingredients or an ingredient goes viral.
 Few years back where Oats were in huge fashion…now the spotlight is on millets.
 You can find millet recipes flowing on internet.
 Millet are age old grains and I have heard lot about these grains from my grandma and mom in law.
 Now as millets have popped up like wonder food…all thanks to ‘Dr. Khader Vali’, a food and nutrition expert from Mysore who preaches advantages on including millets in our daily food, I keep on getting requests to share recipes with millets.